rozbb/draft-waict-transparency/draft-waict-transparency.md

   participant W as Witness
   S<<->>E: Enroll in transparency <br/> w/ Log URL note over S: Later
-  S->>L: POST /append  site_contents.zip <br /> (contains manifest)
+  S->>L: POST /append integrity_policy, <br /> site_contents.zip
-  note over L: Appends site_contents.zip to Log. <br/> Creates pre_checkpoint, containing: <br/> manifest hash, log URL, epoch, provider sig
+  note over L: Saves site contents <br /> Appends integrity policy to Log. <br/> Creates + signs checkpoint for new root.
-  L->>W: POST /add-checkpoint <br /> pre_checkpoint, <br/> Merkle consistency proof note over W:  Checks sig and proof. <br /> On success appends own <br/>signature to the checkpoint W->>L: checkpoint
+  L->>W: POST /add-checkpoint <br /> checkpoint, <br/> Merkle consistency proof note over W:  Checks sig and proof. <br /> On success, appends own <br/>signature to checkpoint W->>L: cosigned_checkpoint
-  L->>S: checkpoint
+  L->>S: cosigned_checkpoint
-  note over S: Site stores checkpoint note over U: Much later
+  note over S: Stores cosigned_checkpoint note over U: Much later
   U->>S: GET /image.png
-  S->>U:image + integrity header + <br /> manifest + checkpoint + <br/> inclusion proof
+  S->>U:image + integrity policy + <br /> manifest + cosigned_checkpoint + <br/> inclusion proof
-  note over U: Checks integrity and Witness <br/> sig over manifest hash
+  note over U: Checks integrity and <br /> verifies checkpoint
 ```

 We describe the shape of a web application manifest transparency solution here.
 The details are very important, and we discuss them at length later on.
 At a high level:

 1. A Site picks a Log Provider, creates a new Log, and enrolls in web transparency via the Enrollment Server.
 1. The Site includes in its manifest a hash of each of the assets it wishes to enforce the integrity of.
+It also creates an integrity policy and puts the hash of the manifest in it.
-1. The Site sends the manifest and transparency metadata (and possibly a package of all the files) to the Log Provider.
+1. The Site sends the integrity policy, the manifest, and a copy of the all assets in the manifest to the Log Provider.
-1. The Log Provider records everything, appends to its Log, and gets the new root signed by a Witness.
+1. The Log Provider stores the assets and manifest, appends the integrity policy to its Log, and gets the new root signed by a Witness.
-1. User's periodically update their list of Sites with transparency enabled, either by polling the Enrollment Server's database or by browser updates.
+1. User's periodically fetches the newest list of Sites with transparency enabled, e.g., by polling the Enrollment Server's database or by updating their browser.
-1. When receiving a manifest from a transparency-enabled site, the User checks the transparency data, ensuring that the origin matches the Site’s, and that the Witness signatures verify.
+1. When receiving a manifest, integrity policy, and transparency proof from a transparency-enabled site, the User checks the proof.
+In this step, the user must ensure that the proof's origin matches the Site's and that the Witness's signatures on the proof verify.
 1. If any checks fail, the User fails closed.
+1. The User now performs all integrity checks as defined in the integrity policy.

 (TODO: Include rough estimates for Log storage requirements (and witness if required))

 ## Motivating transparency

-We give a few scenarios in which a transparency mechanism for webapp manifests would meaningfully improve security or add useful features to the internet ecosystem.
+We give a few scenarios in which a transparency mechanism for webapps would meaningfully improve security or add useful features to the internet ecosystem.
 These will be our motivating use cases when constructing the protocol.

 ### Javascript cryptography